Major General Kent D. Savre was commissioned an Engineer Officer in 1985 upon graduation from Officer Candidate School.

 He holds a Bachelor of Science in Construction from the University of Wisconsin-Stout, a Master’s in Construction Management from Arizona State University and a Master’s in Strategic Studies from the Army War College.
 He is a graduate of the Engineer Officer Basic and Advanced Courses, U.S. Army Command and General Staff College and the U.S. Army War College.

-Brigadier General Savre’s awards include the Distinguished Service Medal, Legion of Merit, Bronze Star Medal (with Two Oak Leaf Clusters), Meritorious Service Medal (with Five Oak Leaf Clusters), Army Commendation Medal (with Four Oak Leaf Clusters), Army Achievement Medal, Parachutist Badge, and Army Staff Identification Badge.
+Major General Savre’s awards include the Distinguished Service Medal, Legion of Merit, Bronze Star Medal (with Two Oak Leaf Clusters), Meritorious Service Medal (with Five Oak Leaf Clusters), Army Commendation Medal (with Four Oak Leaf Clusters), Army Achievement Medal, Parachutist Badge, and Army Staff Identification Badge.